 For investors that prefer more control, a single deal private equity investment is an attractive alternative.

 Private Equity Firms

 A private equity investment firm has a mandate that is similar to that of a REIT – to deploy investor capital into commercial real estate assets.
-Also like REITs, private equity firms specialize in certain segments of the CRE market.
 However, the legal structure of a private equity firm is very different and they are not required to pay a percentage of their income as dividends.
 By definition, shares in a private equity firm led deal are only available to “Accredited Investors” who meet defined income and/or net worth hurdles.

 Certain private equity firms also offer “blind pool” investments, but these have the same drawbacks as a REIT.
 Instead, we believe that the “single deal” structure is superior.
 With this type of investment, individual investors can select the deals, property type, market, retail tenants, and locations that are the best fit with their individual requirements.
 This way, they can perform their own due diligence and retain a reasonable amount of control over the property selection process.
 However, once the property is purchased the private equity firm takes over and manages the maintenance and leasing activity for the property, and investors do not have any day-to-day responsibilities.

 First National Realty Partners is an example of a private equity firm that offers single deal investment opportunities.